The Long Run is delighted to announce that Sasaab in Kenya has become its eleventh member to achieve...

 LAAMU ATOLL, THE MALDIVES

+In the midst of a Mission Blue Hope Spot lies this idyllic palm-fringed paradise.
 Barefoot luxury with a commitment to conservation, environmental responsibility, and local culture, has always been the philosophy behind Six Senses Laamu.
-The only resort in the southern Maldives’ Laamu Atoll, it recognises its responsibility towards the local population and ecosystem.
-Laamu’s sustainability strategy ‘Local Sensitivity, Global Sensibility’, includes initiatives around energy saving, seagrass conservation, waste reduction, reef protection, and wildlife conservation.
+The only luxury resort in the southern Maldives’ Laamu Atoll, it recognises its responsibility towards the local population and ecosystem.
+Laamu’s sustainability strategy, led by its core value of ‘Local Sensitivity, Global Sensibility’, includes initiatives around energy saving, seagrass conservation, waste reduction, reef protection, and wildlife conservation.

 Six Senses Laamu joined The Long Run in 2017 and committed to a holistic balance of the 4Cs – Conservation, Community, Culture, and Commerce – as a means to contribute meaningfully to the biodiversity and the people of their local region.

 At Six Senses Laamu, an impressive team of ten marine biologists, representing Six Senses Laamu as well as three partner NGOs — the Manta Trust, Blue Marine Foundation and the Olive Ridley Project — unite to form the Maldives Underwater Initiative (MUI).
 The entire MUI team conducts thorough research of Laamu’s rich biodiversity and gathers data to support their unified long-term goal of supporting the management of the recently designated network of Marine Protected Areas in Laamu Atoll.
 So far, the team has created the country’s first ever Dolphin Watching Code of Conduct and National Seagrass Monitoring Network Protocols, identified key locations and populations for marine megafauna such as grouper, napoleon wrasse, turtles and manta rays and established a sustainable local fisher’s program.